approov/quickstart-cloudflare_approov-worker/README.md

 You can learn more about Approov, the motives for adopting it, and more detail on how it works by following this [link](https://approov.io/approov-in-detail.html).
 In brief, Approov:

-* Ensures accesses to your API come from official versions of your apps; it blocks accesses from republished, modified, or tampered versions
+* Ensures that accesses to your API come from official versions of your apps; it blocks accesses from republished, modified, or tampered versions
-* Protects the sensitive data behind your API; it prevents direct API abuse from bots or scripts scraping data, or other malicious activity
+* Protects the sensitive data behind your API; it prevents direct API abuse from bots or scripts scraping data and other malicious activity
 * Secures the communication channel between your app and your API with [Approov Dynamic Certificate Pinning](https://approov.io/docs/latest/approov-usage-documentation/#approov-dynamic-pinning).
 This has all the benefits of traditional pinning but without the drawbacks
-* No need for an API key in the mobile app
+* Removes the need for an API key in the mobile app
-* DDoS prevention at application level with Approov and at network level via Clouflare.
+* Improves the network layer DDoS protection provided by Clouflare with an application layer provided by Approov

 ## How it works?